ECO: Economics

 This course will apply the basic tools of economic analysis to the various components of the health care system.
 Relying on microeconomic principles, we will study the behavior of participants (consumers, providers, insurers) in the health care industry.
 We will address some key policy issues that surround the provision of health care, as well as considering different health systems.
 To be successful in this course students must be able to manipulate data and formulas using a spreadsheet package such as Excel.

-Pre / Co requisites: ECO 370 requires prerequisites of ECO 111 and ECO 112 and a minimum 2.50 cumulative GPA.
+ECO 370 Prerequisite: Successful completion of ECO 111 and ECO 112, with minimum grades of D-, and minimum 2.50 cumulative GPA.

 Distance education offering may be available.